Saturday, 22 December 2012

 My GOC was the late General Shuwa.

 How did you feel during that period of the civil war?
-Did you think
+Did you think that when the first coup started, that civil war would just come?

 Some of those officers you were fighting were your comrades…